Schedule a Consultation

 • Whether the prior conviction was properly proven and valid

-Can You Get a Second DUI Offense Reduced in Texas?
+Can You Get a Second DWI Offense Reduced in Texas?

-What Is the Maximum Amount of Jail Time You Can Receive for a Second DUI Conviction in Texas?
+What Is the Maximum Amount of Jail Time You Can Receive for a Second DWI Conviction in Texas?

-How Much Does It Cost to Hire a Second Offense DUI Lawyer in Texas?
+How Much Does It Cost to Hire a Second Offense DWI Lawyer in Texas?

-Is a Second DUI Offense a Misdemeanor or Felony in Texas?
+Is a Second DWI Offense a Misdemeanor or Felony in Texas?

 Contact the Law Office of Joseph Ruiz, PLLC, Today

-The Law Office of Joseph Ruiz, PLLC, provides experienced and knowledgeable representation for individuals facing repeat DUI allegations in Harris County courts.
-To learn more about our trusted DUI defense services and discuss your case, contact us now.
+The Law Office of Joseph Ruiz, PLLC, provides experienced and knowledgeable representation for individuals facing repeat DWI allegations in Harris County courts.
+To learn more about our trusted DWI defense services and discuss your case, contact us now.
 Thoughtful preparation today can influence what happens in the future.

 How can we help you